RedisGraph/RedisGraph/docs/bulk_spec.md

 ## Caveats
 The main complicating factor in writing bulk importers is that Redis has a maximum string length of 512 megabytes and a default maximum query size of 1 gigabyte.
 As such, large imports must be written incrementally.

+The RedisGraph team will do their best to ensure that future updates to this logic do not break current implementations, but cannot guarantee it.

 ## Query Format

 ```